Albert Hertzog: Early life

 The son of famed Boer general and later South African Prime Minister Barry Hertzog and his wife Mynie (born Neethling), Albert Hertzog was born on 4 July 1899 in his parental home, 19 Goddard Street, Bloemfontein.
 He was baptized on 31 August 1899 in the Moederkerk.
 Albert had two younger brothers, Charles Dirk Neethling (born in 1904) and James Barry Munnik (born 1905).

 Hertzog was only three months old when the Second Boer War broke out.
 Initially he stayed with his mother at their home in Bloemfontein, but after four months moved in with her sister in the hamlet of Jagersfontein.
-After the town was taken by British troops, and their house blown up by dynamite, the family was hoarded onto cattle trucks and taken to the concentration camp at Port Elizabeth.
+After the town was taken by British troops, and their house blown up by dynamite, the family was herded onto cattle trucks and taken to the concentration camp at Port Elizabeth.
 The Hertzog inmates in the camp included baby Albert, his mother Mynie, his paternal grandmother and a number of Albert's aunts and cousins.
 They lived in a thin shack of eight square meters.
 Albert's seven-year-old cousin, Charles, died of measles only twelve days after arrival.
 Albert himself nearly succumbed to the disease, and was sent to relatives in Stellenbosch for care and treatment.
 He stayed in Stellenbosch in the house of his paternal grandfather, Charl Neethling, until the end of the war.
 Mynie Neethling was visited by Lord Kitchener personally in the Port Elizabeth camp, where he offered her dismissal should she try and persuade her husband to lay down his arms.
 She refused, and was subsequently sent via ship to the Merebank camp at Durban.
 Merebank was notorious as one of the camps with the highest fatality rates.
 After her internment, Mynie Hertzog was prone to illness for the rest of her life.

 As toddler, Albert attended an English Catholic pre-primary school, where he heard and learnt his first English.
 That move seemed baffling to some, because the Calvinist and Boer patriot General Hertzog was a staunch proponent of Afrikaans language rights, especially in education.
 In 1910, after the birth of the Union of South Africa, General Hertzog was appointed in a dual portfolio as Minister of Justice and Minister of Native Affairs.
 The family therefore moved to Pretoria, and occupied a house west of the Union Buildings.
 His father sent Albert to the Arcadia Skool, but Albert was disappointed that it had a headmistress and, though in the city, was no different to a farm school.
 Although only eleven years old, he left on the afternoon of his first day, and enrolled at Pretoria Boys High School.
 After the schism between General Hertzog and Prime Minister Louis Botha, which led to Hertzog's dismissal from the cabinet, the family moved back to Bloemfontein, where Albert attended Grey College.
 He matriculated in 1916, having studied Dutch, English, Latin, Mathematics, and Physical Science.